pragmaxim-com/ergo-uexplorer/readme.md

         - if cassandra is killed during heavy initial sync by OOM killer, there might be data loss as it is eventually consistent database which requires proper shutdown.
 Please start syncing from scratch with empty DB.
-        - if indexing crashes but cassandra logs do not contain `SIGKILL`, run `./chain-indexer` and it will continue when it stopped (no data gets lost)
+        - if indexing crashes but cassandra logs do not contain `SIGKILL`, no data gets lost

 **Cleanup:**
 ```
+$ ./stop-cassandra.sh
-$ ./cassandra-stop.sh
+$ ./stop-ergo.sh
-$ sudo rm /var/lib/cassandra/* -rf
+$ docker volume ls # cassandra and ergo volumes contain a lot of data
 ```

 ## Graphql API

-When `./cassandra-start.sh` script finishes, go to http://localhost:8085/playground and copy/paste the auth token from following snippet to `HTTP HEADERS` at bottom-left of the playground and follow [documentation](https://stargate.io/docs/latest/develop/graphql.html).
+When `./start-all.sh` script finishes, go to http://localhost:8085/playground and copy/paste the auth token from following snippet to `HTTP HEADERS` at bottom-left of the playground and follow [documentation](https://stargate.io/docs/latest/develop/graphql.html).
 ```